CPSLabGU/gttcan/README.md

 *ScheduleLength* - How many entries in one round of the schedule.
 Int value (recommended <128)\
 *WindowTime* - How long (in NTU) each entry in the schedule takes.
 Must be greater than the tranmission time for a single can frame (in NTU).
+*ScheduleData* - The schedule data itself.

-The schedule can then stored as a series of entries (of length *ScheduleLength*).
+The schedule can be stored as a series of entries (of length *ScheduleLength*).
 Each entry contains an ID and a data type.
 For a typical use case, each of these can be encoded as a byte.
 There are 4 types of entries in the schedule:

 #### Reference message slot
 ID: 1-7 (depending on which time master is transmitting)\